ajv-validator/ajv/README.md

 ### Define keyword with "macro" function

 "Macro" function is called during schema compilation.
-It is passed schema and parent schema and it should return another schema that will be applied to the data in addition to the original schema (if schemas have different keys they are merged, otherwise `allOf` keyword is used).
+It is passed schema and parent schema and it should return another schema that will be applied to the data in addition to the original schema.

 It is the most efficient approach (in cases when the keyword logic can be expressed with another JSON-schema) because it is usually easy to implement and there is no extra function call during validation.

-The disadvantage of macro keywords is that you won't receive any keyword related error message if it fails (and you can't define custom errors for them).
+In addition to the errors from the expanded schema macro keyword will add its own error in case validation fails.

 Example. `range` and `exclusiveRange` keywords from the previous example defined with macro:

 ```
-ajv.addKeyword('range', { macro: function (schema, parentSchema) {
+ajv.addKeyword('range', { type: 'number', macro: function (schema, parentSchema) {
   return {
     minimum: schema[0],
     maximum: schema[1],